 Then he said to me: “Son of man, these bones are the people of Israel.
 They say, ‘Our bones are dried up and our hope is gone; we are cut off.’
 Therefore prophesy and say to them: ‘This is what the Sovereign Lord says: My people, I am going to open your graves and bring you up from them; I will bring you back to the land of Israel.
 Then you, my people, will know that I am the Lord, when I open your graves and bring you up from them.
 I will put my Spirit in you and you will live, and I will settle you in your own land.
 Then you will know that I the Lord have spoken, and I have done it, declares the Lord.’”

 You may desire life, but your will resists.
 Suddenly, you remember those moments.
-The one that says you feared for your life and thought you might die.
-The time you were humiliated in front of friends and family and left behind and unseen feeling neglected, and abandoned, all the while wondering if you’d be found and rescued.
-The moment of rejection, when you stood alone as a team of one, totally heart broken and undone.
-The times one shoe after another dropped leaving you hopeless and hanging on to merely survive because you were drowning.
-Then there’s the spinning tornado of confusion and powerlessness that almost engulfed you leaving a sense there is no other option, but to run as fast as you can fooling yourself, you have control of your life.
+The one that says you feared for your life, and thought you might die.
+The time you were humiliated in front of friends, and family.
+You were left behind, feeling unseen, neglected, and abandoned, all the while wondering if you’d be found and rescued.
+Then there’s that moment of rejection, when you stood alone as a team of one, totally heart broken and undone.
+The times one shoe after another dropped leaving you hopeless, and hanging on to merely survive because you were drowning.
+Then there’s the spinning tornado of confusion, and powerlessness that almost engulfed you leaving a sense there is no other option, but to run as fast as you can fooling yourself, you have control of your life.
 I don’t know about you, but I know some of these wounding moments have made a home in my soul.

-These moments that looking back seem little and small only the wounds they leave piece our hearts much like the words Mary heard about her son, Jesus.
+These moments looking back seem little, and small, the wounds they leave piece our hearts.
+Much like the words Mary heard about her son, Jesus.
 “A sword will pierce your heart.”
 Yet, the Lord desires to heal and raise us up from those places that hold us captive to death and not life.
 Only the evil comes comes to steal, kill, and destroy.

-Yet, there comes a time when you gain clarity by the Lord’s grace in a moment of stillness and decide to receive the ticket off the wheel of self-reliance which is actually maddening, as no freedom is on that ride of knowledge and control.
+Yet, there comes a time when you gain clarity by the Lord’s grace in a moment of stillness, and decide to receive the ticket off the wheel of self-reliance which is actually maddening, as no freedom is on that ride of knowledge of pride, and control.
 It’s an illusion the world sells.

 Because you’ve tasted freedom, and you know – you will not leave this delicious table.
-In fact, it’s here you will feast because freedom never tasted so good and you desire more and you know there is more.
-Freedom comes at the feet of Jesus and spending time looking up.
+In fact, it’s here you will feast because freedom never tasted so good.
+You now desire more.
+You know freedom comes at the feet of Jesus, and spending time looking up.
 Letting the breath of the Holy Spirit fill you.

-The freedom you desire only comes from accepting and receiving the wisdom of love bringing forth new life.
-For too long you know your hands were closed clenching on self-reliance and control thinking it’s you who saves yourself, but now know it’s God who saved you in that moment of sheer terror when you feared death knocking on your door wondering if there will be a tomorrow.
+The freedom you desire only comes from accepting, and receiving the wisdom of love bringing forth new life.
+For too long you know your hands were closed clenching on self-reliance, and control thinking it’s you who saves.
+You now know it’s God who saved you in that moment of sheer terror when you feared death knocking on your door wondering if there would be a tomorrow.

 That self-reliance is nothing more than you playing God – an idol.
 You’ve become your own God instead of trusting the one who saved you from the beginning.
 Clarity comes in understanding that that this idol is linked to so many poor choices.
-Oh sure some good came out of it, but finally your ready to lay down and let God have His way with your life.
-You’re all in and turning back is no longer an option to consider.
+Oh sure some good came out of it, but finally you’re ready to lay down, and let God have His way with your life.
+You’re all in, and turning back is no longer an option to consider.